Looking for something else?

 In this excerpt from, How to Cheat at Managing Information Security, author Mark Osborne examines how remote access DMZs can mitigate risks of unsecured remote access endpoints.

-LAN to isolate malware
+Segmenting a LAN to isolate malware

 Is it possible – or beneficial – to isolate a worm or virus by segmenting a network LAN?